EnricoMi/publish-unit-test-result-action/README.md

     python-version: 3.8
 ```

-Start-up of the action is faster with `virtualenv` or `venv`, as well as `wheel` packages installed.
+Start-up of the action is faster with `virtualenv` or `venv`, as well as `wheel` packages are installed.

+## Running as a composite action

+Running this action via:

+    uses: EnricoMi/publish-unit-test-result-action/composite@v2

+is **deprecated**, please use an action appropriate for your operating system and shell:

+- Linux (Bash shell): `uses: EnricoMi/publish-unit-test-result-action/linux@v2`
+- macOS (Bash shell): `uses: EnricoMi/publish-unit-test-result-action/macos@v2`
+- Windows (PowerShell): `uses: EnricoMi/publish-unit-test-result-action/windows@v2`
+- Windows (Bash shell): `uses: EnricoMi/publish-unit-test-result-action/windows/bash@v2`